 It’s also important to note that lead wicks have been banned in the United States since 2003 but may still be found in other countries or from imported items.

-Make sure you know where your wick is made from to avoid potentially harmful substances in your candle-making supplies.
+Ensure you know where your wick is made to avoid potentially harmful substances in your candle-making supplies.

 Zinc Core Wicks

 - Most popular for container and votive